 Currently, the SPNRD has thirty (30) non-baseline certifications.
-Fifteen of the thirty had or could have had an active industrial use in 2019 and all water pumped will be offset by an existing irrigation allocation as agreed upon by the user and the SPNRD Board of Directors.
+Fifteen of the thirty had or could have had an active industrial use in 2020 and all water pumped will be offset by an existing irrigation allocation as agreed upon by the user and the SPNRD Board of Directors.
 Non-baseline certifications can change annually as temporary transfers expire and get removed from the list, and new temporary transfers are approved by the Board and are added to the list.
 See Appendix C table for a breakdown of non-baseline industrial uses.

 Nineteen industries now have established baselines.
 These industries either had records of water sales, tax receipts, flow meter readings, electrical power records, previous irrigation pumping history, etc., which could be documented back to August 1, 2001 and used to establish the approved baseline or have had baselines approved through a variance.
 The baselines were determined in one of three ways.
 First was by figuring the amount of water consumed by the industry between August 1, 2001 and July 31, 2006; second was by converting certified irrigated acres into an industrial baseline by board approval; and third was by board approval of a variance request.
-These industries now currently have flow meters installed which are read monthly.
+These industries have flow meters installed which are read monthly.
 None of the previously mentioned industries discharge any water and all pumping is looked at as one hundred (100) percent consumptive use.
-The SPNRD had previously tracked industrial use on an August 1st to July 31st timeframe; however, in 2019 with an update to the Integrated

-Management Plan the SPNRD now tracks industrial use on a calendar year.
-This year's report shows two different totals because of 2019 being a transition year from the previous reporting methods to the current calendar year reporting method.
+The SPNRD had previously tracked industrial use on an August 1st to July 31st timeframe; however, in 2019 with an update to the Integrated Management Plan the SPNRD now tracks industrial use on a calendar year.
 See Appendix D for a list of existing industries and how their baselines compare with current pumping.

 B. The SPNRD has certified baselines for all ten municipal water systems in the District.
 Municipal baselines include information from all wells the municipality uses that pump over 50 gallons per minute.
 The Chappell, Potter, and Sidney golf courses are all figured into their municipal baselines.
 Baselines were figured with the best-known data at the time.
 Sidney and Kimball discharge some of or all their treated waste water back into Lodgepole Creek.
 Chappell and Lodgepole previously had discharged waste water back into the creek but in 2015 and 2012, respectively, went to full retention lagoons.
 The rest of the remaining municipalities' waste water is held in full retention lagoons.

 Municipal baselines were calculated by documenting usage between August 1, 2001 and July 31, 2006.
 The highest one-year period (August 1st to July 31st) during this time was then used as that municipality's baseline.
 Like industrial use, the SPNRD had previously tracked municipal use on an August 1st to July 31st timeframe; however, in 2019 with an update to the Integrated Management Plan the SPNRD now tracks municipal use on a calendar year.
-This year's report shows two different totals because of 2019 being a transition year from the previous reporting methods to the current calendar year reporting method.
 Appendix E shows the municipal baselines, per capita use, and current year usage.